Smamorti/thesis/README.md

 - Save the histograms in a .pkl format such that they don't have to be remade everytime you want to change the plotting style...
 - Make plotter program just handle the .pkl histos, also call this script when making the histos
 - Match sources from stack files to the actual root files given by the conf files
+- Make a progressbar
+- Make it such that `makeHists.py` is able to assign different bkg/signal source files to one and the same histogram